palletops/lein-pallet-release/README.md

 This will create a release branch, enable the project on travis, and update release notes, readme, etc.

 After running, check the modifications.
-Anything staged will be commited by the `finish` command.
+Anything modified will be commited by the `finish` command.

 ### finish